opensanctions/yente/README.md

 This will make the matching API available on Port 8000 of the local machine.

-If you run the container in a cluster management system like Kubernetes, you may want to find a way to pull a fresh container every night so that a new image with updated data will be pulled from the Docker registry.
-You will then also need to re-run the indexer, the equivalent of the last line in the example above.
+If you run the container in a cluster management system like Kubernetes, you will need to run both of the containers defined in the compose file (the API and ElasticSearch instance).
+You will also need to assign the API container network policy permissions to fetch data from `data.opensanctions.org` once every hour so that it can update itself.

 Please [contact the OpenSanctions team](https://www.opensanctions.org/contact/) if you are interested in exploring a hosted solution for running the API.